Yadin Gellman

 Yadin Gellman (ידין גלמן; born 2 October 1993) is an Israeli film, television and stage actor and model.
 He was the first celebrity Israeli victim of the October 7 attack, sustaining serious injuries amid the Be'eri massacre.
+Through his parents he is also a citizen of the United States and Canada.

-He has starred films such as Image of Victory (2021) and Victory (2023).
-He will next star in Now More Than Ever, an Israeli romantic comedy produced by Amy Schumer and inspired by his own life after surviving October 7th.
+He has starred in films such as Image of Victory (2021) and Victory (2023).
+He is scheduled to star in Now More Than Ever, an Israeli romantic comedy produced by Amy Schumer and inspired by his own life after surviving October 7.

-Beginning in 2021, he starred alongside Amit Rahav in Habima Theatre's stage production The One My Soul Loves, which was inspired by the 2009 Tel Aviv gay centre shooting.
+In 2021, he starred alongside Amit Rahav in Habima Theatre's stage production The One My Soul Loves, which was inspired by the 2009 Tel Aviv gay centre shooting.

 Early life

-He was born and raised in the Jerusalem neighborhood of Baka in Israel.
-His Jewish parents are Religious Zionists from Canada and the United States.
-His mother, Karyn, runs an art gallery in Jerusalem.
+Gellman was born and raised in the Jerusalem neighborhood of Baka in Israel.
+His Jewish parents are Religious Zionists from Canada and the United States, and he is the youngest of four children.
+His mother, Karyn, runs an art gallery in Jerusalem and his father is a lawyer.

-As a conscript in the Israel Defense Forces, he served as a fighter, officer and commander.
-After his service, he moved to Tel Aviv and enrolled in the Yoram Loewenstein Performing Arts Studio.
+As a conscript in the Israel Defense Forces, he served as a fighter, officer and commander in the IDF special forces unit Sayeret Matkal.
+After his service, he became secular, moved to Tel Aviv and enrolled in the Yoram Loewenstein Performing Arts Studio.